Piano Concerto No. 4 (Villa-Lobos)

 The Piano Concerto No. 4, W505, is a composition for piano and orchestra by the Brazilian composer Heitor Villa-Lobos, written in 1952.
-A performance lasts about 27 minutes.
+A typical performance lasts about 27 minutes.

-History

 Villa-Lobos composed his Fourth Piano Concerto in 1952, beginning in Rio de Janeiro, continuing work in Paris, where he finished the second movement, and then in New York where he completed the work.
 It was commissioned for the pianist Bernardo Segall, to whom the score is dedicated.
 Segall gave the first performance in Pittsburgh on 9 January 1953 with the Pittsburgh Symphony Orchestra, conducted by the composer.

 Instrumentation

-The work is scored for solo piano and an orchestra consisting of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 2 trombones, tuba, timpani, percussion (tam-tam, cymbals, coco, bell, bass drum), and strings.
+The work is scored for solo piano and an orchestra consisting of piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 2 trombones, tuba, percussion (timpani, tam-tam, cymbals, coco, bell, bass drum), and strings.